bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Javascript-Concepts-You-Should-Understand.md

 -   <span id="0ee6">arrow functions are automatically bound to the context they were declared in.</span>
 -   <span id="9fb2">unlike regular function which use the context they are invoked in (unless they have been bound using `Function#bind`).</span>
 -   <span id="683a">if you implement an arrow function as a method in an object the context it will be bound to is NOT the object itself, but the global context.</span>
--   <span id="e9e1">so you can't use an arrow function to define a method directly</span>
+-   <span id="e9e1">so you can’t use an arrow function to define a method directly</span>

 <!-- -->